Simplify your money matters with clear, student-friendly advice.

 Book an appointment

-To schedule an appointment online, complete the tax help request form.
+To schedule an appointment online, complete the tax help request Tax Help request form.

-You can also schedule a time by contacting Swinburne Student Life by phone, email or in person.
+You can also schedule a time by contacting Swinburne Student Life by phone or email.

 Information to bring to your appointment